-RIG ASSEMBLY 1.
-INSERT THE MAST
+1. INSERT THE MAST

-Pull the sail down the mast in sections using first the tack handle, then the boom opening to help.
-Work the mast tip to the top of the sleeve before trying to pull the tack all the way down to the base of the mast.
-To prevent excessive wrinkling and creasing of the luff panel, try to avoid laying the sail down on the ground before the mast is all the way in.
+Pull the sail down the mast in sections using first the tack handle and the boom opening to assist you.
+Working the mast tip to the top of the sleeve before trying to pull the tack all the way down to the base of the mast.
+To prevent excessive wrinkling and creasing of luff panel, try to avoid laying the sail down on the ground before the mast is all the way in.
 Keep the battens all rotated to the under-side of the mast.
 Check that the headcap is seated completely in the mast cap and that the two-piece coupling of the mast is joined completely before applying downhaul tension.

-2. ATTACH THE MAST BASE
+2. INSERT THE MAST BASE

 If your mast is shorter than the sail's luff length, estimate the amount of mast base extension needed (luff length minus mast length), and adjust your base extension.
 Your downhaul pulley system should have 6:1 purchase and enough line to make lacing easy.
-The Power Block triple pulley on the sail works best with 4 or 5 mm line.
-Lace the downhaul line, keeping the path of line looping in the same direction each time you feed it through the Power Block and through your base pulleys.
-We recommend lacing counter-clockwise working from the underside upwards to the top pulley.
-Try not to cross the lines, as this increases friction and makes the downhaul harder to pull.
-Do not fully downhaul the sail yet leave the downhaul just "hand-tight", or at 50% maximum tension.
+The triple pulley on the sail works best with 4 or 5 mm line.
+Lace the downhaul line, in accordance with one of the two lacing methods shown depending upon whether your mast base pulleys are in-line or 90 degrees opposed the sail pulley.

+Do not fully downhaul the sail yet - leave the downhaul just "hand-tight", or at 50% maximum tension.
-3. ATTACH THE BOOM

-If you plan to use the on-the-fly adjustable outhaul system enclosed, set that up on your boom before attaching the boom to the mast.
-Follow the instructions enclosed with the adjustable outhaul.
+3. ATTACH THE BOOM If you plan to use the on-thefly adjustable outhaul system enclosed, set that up on your boom before attaching the boom to the mast.
+Follow the instructions enclosed with the adjustable outhaul for setup and use.

 Adjust your boom to the length specified for the sail.
 Attach the boom at your preferred boom height.
 If in doubt as to where to place the boom, attach it to the mast at the middle of the boom opening and re-adjust it after the sail is fully rigged.
 Be careful not to attach it too high in the boom opening, as you must account for the sail to be downhauled further.
 Also be careful not to pinch the mast sleeve or your uphaul line under the boom clamp.

 Do not set the outhaul yet.